St. Joseph, Missouri

-St. Joseph is a city mostly in and county seat of Buchanan County, Missouri, United States.
-A small portion of the city extends north into Andrew County.
+St. Joseph is a city in and the county seat of Buchanan County, Missouri, United States.
 Located on the Missouri River, it is the principal city of the St. Joseph Metropolitan Statistical Area, which includes Buchanan, Andrew, and DeKalb counties in Missouri and Doniphan County, Kansas.
-As of the 2020 census, St. Joseph had a total population of 72,473, making it the 8th most populous city in the state, and the 3rd most populous in Northwest Missouri.
-St. Joseph is located roughly thirty miles north of the Kansas City, Missouri, city limits and approximately 125 mi south of Omaha, Nebraska.
+As of the 2020 census, St. Joseph had a population of 72,473, making it the 8th most populous city in the state, and the 3rd most populous in Northwest Missouri.
+St. Joseph is located roughly 30 mi north of the Kansas City, Missouri city limits and approximately 125 mi south of Omaha, Nebraska.

 The city was named after the town's founder Joseph Robidoux and the biblical Saint Joseph.
 In the nineteenth century, it was the death place of American outlaw Jesse James.
 It was also the starting point of the Pony Express serving the West.
 Today, St. Joseph is home to Missouri Western State University, which enrolls over 3,800 students.